Marie: Oh, yes. It was remarkably easy to steal. But then [glancing at her husband] who would be fool enough to try?

-- The copy protection material (a joke newspaper) for Space Quest 5 has an advertisement that clearly invokes this trope: "Are you a complete moron?
+- The copy protection material (a joke newspaper) for Space Quest V: The Next Mutation has an advertisement that clearly invokes this trope: "Are you a complete moron?
 Do you anything people tell you to?
 That's great!
 Send a copy of all your banking information to..."

-Aw, come on.
+Guybrush: Aw, come on.
 Who's absent-minded enough to lose TWO wedding rings?
-Pyrite Parrot:

-*Squawk* It's me, Guybrush Threepwood, Mighty Pirate!
-Guybrush:
+Pyrite Parrot: *Squawk* It's me, Guybrush Threepwood, Mighty Pirate!

 - Sandor's campaign in Might and Magic: Heroes VI has an example of this trope, when Sandor and Kraal are trying to rescue Irina from a hunting lodge in the Wolf Duchy's territory.
 Sandor notes that the hunting lodge is not as well defended as he expected it to be, and Kraal responds that no-one is crazy enough to lead an army this far into Wolf territory.
 In the next cutscene, The guard outside Irina's cell tells her that no-one is crazy enough to try and rescue her; within seconds Sandor's army have stormed the hunting lodge and the guard has an arrow from Kraal's bow sticking out of his chest.

 - Homestar himself usually fills this role.
 For example, in the Strong Bad Email "candy product", Strong Bad designs a chocolate bar in the shape of a pair of pants with a bite taken out of them "for security, 'cause who's gonna steal a pair of half-eaten choco-pants?"
-At the end of the cartoon, an Easter Egg features Homestar, dressed in Burglar Wear, finding one of said candy bars on the ground and remarking "Ooh, pay dirt!
+At the end of the cartoon, an Easter Egg features Homestar, dressed like a Blatant Burglar, finding one of said candy bars on the ground and remarking "Ooh, pay dirt!
 A pair of half-eaten choco-pants!"